+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 You've now successfully installed Docker from the official Docker repository on your Debian-based Linux system.
 You can start creating and managing containers for your applications and services using Docker.

-You can install docker linux using the official Docker installation script.
+You can install Docker Linux using the official Docker installation script.
 This method is suitable for situations where you want to quickly install Docker without dealing with package managers or repositories.
-Here are linux install docker command:
+Here are the Linux install docker commands:

 Open a Terminal